 A suspect has the right to:

-⦁ know the content of the suspicion and give or refuse to give testimony with regard to the content of the suspicion;
+⦁ know the content of the suspicion and give or refuse to give statements with regard to the content of the suspicion;

-⦁ know that his or her testimony may be used in order to bring charges against him or her;
+⦁ know that his or her statements may be used in order to bring charges against him or her;

 ⦁ the assistance of an interpreter or translator;